-2.1.
-Objective: Provide land users with balanced, evidence-based information about ecological, economic and cultural influences and promote beneficial management practices to sustain healthy native prairie and species at risk populations within a working landscape while mitigating adverse impact.

-2.2.1 Strategy: Facilitate the identification and understanding of current types of development and land-uses of native prairie in Saskatchewan, and associated monitoring, management and risks of these developments.
+- 2.1.
+Objective: Provide land users with balanced, evidence-based information about ecological, economic and cultural influences and promote beneficial management practices to sustain healthy native prairie and species at risk populations within a working landscape while mitigating adverse impact. - 2.2.1 Strategy: Facilitate the identification and understanding of current types of development and land-uses of native prairie in Saskatchewan, and associated monitoring, management and risks of these developments.

-- Share information on internal, Partner and external affiliate efforts to quantify and monitor development on native prairie through at least two methods (i.e., internal emails, webinars, newsletter, etc.). - Have at least one presentation on the Prairie Landscape Inventory for partners and contribute to the National Grassland Inventory led by Canadian Forage and Grassland Association.
+- Share information on internal, Partner and external affiliate efforts to quantify and monitor development on native prairie through at least two methods (i.e., internal emails, webinars, newsletter, etc.). - 2.2.2.

-2.2.2.
 Strategy: Engage and interact with key policy makers, stakeholders and the public about the value of native prairie as a working landscape in Saskatchewan.

-- Provide the public with at least four formal opportunities to share feedback through an evaluation of PCAP informational events. - Co-host the Native Prairie Appreciation Week Tour, providing special invitations to policy makers and stakeholders and a general invitation to the public to participate. - Contribute to the planning committees for the Prairie Conservation and Endangered Species Conference and the Transboundary Grassland Partnership Workshop, to ensure a diversity of topics and perspectives. - Organize an Ecological Goods and Services Week in the Winter/Spring 2023.
+- Provide the public with at least four formal opportunities to share feedback through an evaluation of PCAP informational events. - Contribute to the planning committee for the Transboundary Grassland Partnership Workshop, to ensure a diversity of topics and perspectives. - Plan and carry out the 2024 Native Prairie Restoration/Reclamation Workshop - Organize an Ecological Goods and Services Week in the Winter/Spring 2024. - 2.2.3.

-2.2.3.
 Strategy: Communicate to land users beneficial management practices, planning processes, policies and regulatory requirements for sustainable and responsible land uses of the mosaic of native prairie in Saskatchewan.

-We will evaluate the assessment rubric to accompany the Multi-Species at Risk guide.

-- Plan in-person workshops with partners, to discuss beneficial management practices, ranch planning, etc. - Provide the public with at least four formal opportunities to share feedback through an evaluation of PCAP informational events.
+- Finalize the Multi-Species at Risk guide. - Plan two in-person workshops with partners, to discuss beneficial management practices, ranch planning, etc. - Provide the public with at least four formal opportunities to share feedback through an evaluation of PCAP informational events.